joecgithub/hello-world/docs/Stark_Developer_Reference/Stark_Development_Process.md

 -   It will get merged to master and your changes will be available in the [new Jenkins build](http://rfpluxd01:8080/jenkins/view/STARK/job/stark/),
 -   and in [artifactory](http://rfpluxd01:8082/artifactory/webapp/home.html?0).
--   The JIRA will automatically transition to "QA".
+-   The JIRA will automatically transition to "QA"